 OFS Advisor will benefit from this offer because a portion of the investment advisory fee we pay to OFS Advisor is based on our gross assets.
 See "Management - Investment Advisory Agreement" in the accompanying prospectus.
 It is not possible to state precisely the amount of additional compensation OFS Advisor will receive as a result of this offer because it is not known how many shares will be subscribed for and because the net proceeds of the offer will be invested in additional portfolio securities, which will fluctuate in value.
-However, assuming (1) all rights are exercised, (2) the average value of our gross assets, excluding proceeds from this offer, remains at approximately \$[] million (which includes the issuance of preferred stock in March 2019), (3) the subscription price is \$[] per share, and (4) all of the net proceeds from the offer are invested in additional portfolio companies, and after giving effect to dealer manager fees and other expenses related to this offer, OFS Advisor would receive additional annualized base advisory fees of approximately \$[] million, and the amount of the administrative fee received by OFS Services would not change.
+However, assuming (1) all rights are exercised, (2) the estimated subscription price is \$16.75 per share (the mid-point of the range disclosed on the cover of this prospectus), and (3) all of the net proceeds from the offer are invested in additional portfolio companies, and after giving effect to dealer manager fees and other expenses related to this offer, OFS Advisor would receive additional annualized base advisory fees of approximately \$351,000, and the amount of the administrative fee received by OFS Services would not change.
 Two of our directors who voted to authorize this offer are interested persons of OFS Advisor.
 The other directors who approved this offer are not affiliated with OFS Advisor.